 Building this project has involved a long collaboration.
 Sharon Walker and Sarah Laslett began the work in 2003.
 With support from the Harry Bridges Center for Labor Studies, they built an initial website under the banner “United Farm Workers in Washington State.”

-A second grant from the Bridges Center allowed Oscar Rosales Castañeda to continue work on the Project and additional funding from the Center for the Study of the Pacific Northwest made it possible for Maria Quintana to help finish the work.
+A second grant from the Bridges Center allowed Oscar Rosales Castañeda to continue work and additional funding from the Center for the Study of the Pacific Northwest made it possible for Maria Quintana to help finish the section.
 Stephanie Adler, Michael Schulze-Oechtering Casteñada, Angelita Chavez, Anne O’Neill, and Edgar Flores also contributed.

-James Gregory and Erasmo Gamboa are co-Directors of the Farm Workers in Washington State History Project.
+James Gregory and Erasmo Gamboa are co-Directors of the Farm Workers in Washington State History special section.